Jacinda-Chen/salary-prediction/README.md

 # salary-prediction
-Exploring which features impact salary most using regression, SHAP, and K-Means Clustering with PCA visualization
+Exploring which features impact salary most using regression, SHAP, and K-Means Clustering with PCA visualization.
+Interact with salary data on Tableau Public.

 # Salary Prediction Modeling